15 Types of Butterflies in Wisconsin

 They are commonly found in wooded areas and fields and are known to feed on the nectar of various flowers.

-The Coral Hairstreak is just one of the many beautiful butterfly species that call Wisconsin home, making the state a popular destination for butterfly enthusiasts and nature lovers alike.
+The coral hairstreak is just one of the many beautiful butterfly species called Wisconsin home, making the state a popular destination for butterfly enthusiasts and nature lovers alike.

 11. Red-Spotted Purple